AllenInstitute/scrattch.taxonomy/examples/build_MTG_patchseq_taxonomy.md

 ### 2.3: Map query cells to Patch-seq reference

 This is the step that performs the mapping.
-Since we have very different query and reference data sets, we are omitting Seurat mapping in this example.
+Since we have very different query and reference data sets, Seurat mapping in this example may not be reliable.
 Note that each mapping algorithm can map to multiple levels of the taxonomy.

 ```R
 # This function is part of the 'scrattch.mapping' library